ISRRT Research Fund

 5. Proposals with supporting documents by institutions will have priority.

-Final decision of the amount of funding will be subject to the approval of the Finance Committee.
+The final decision of the amount of funding will be subject to the approval of the Finance Committee.

 1. Progress Reports